 No problem, since no prior experience is necessary.
 So long as your doctor has approved you to safely begin practicing yoga and as long as you feel up for taking class, you’re good to go.
 We’ll help guide you accordingly to give you the best Pre/postnatal yoga experience possible!

 What trimesters are appropriate and safe to practice prenatal yoga?

-It varies.
-Since our class is conservatively paced and gentle in approach, it is safe to practice as early as the first trimester and can be enjoyed throughout the entire pregnancy — all the way to labor!
+Since our class is conservatively paced and gentle in approach, it is safe to practice as early as the first trimester (with prior doctor approval) and can be enjoyed throughout the entire pregnancy — all the way to labor!
 Many women, however, simply find it too uncomfortable to practice very early on in their pregnancy due to the influx of hormones that typically cause morning sickness or fatigue.
 As a result, it’s common to start practicing late in the first trimester — early in the second trimester once those symptoms have subsided.
 The second trimester is typically the most physically comfortable stage of pregnancy, so practicing during this trimester is quite enjoyable.
 And it’s not uncommon for women to attend classes or practice at home up to their due date or even beyond.
 In fact, yoga (along with other holistic practices such as massage or acupuncture) can all be incredible ways to naturally help induce and sustain labor, especially by practicing poses related to the pelvis (squats, kegels, chair, hip circles, etc.).
 It truly is a lifelong practice and journey!

 I’ve been trying to get pregnant.
 Can yoga help with conceiving?
 Can I attend the Pre/postnatal class?